DulkaNeon4/Potato-Empire-Game/README.md

-# Potato-Empire-Game
+# Pokemon Card Shop
-This is a puzzle game running on JS and basic CSS.
+This is a Pokemon Trading Card Shop.
+It uses dynamic PHP to handle sessions and JSON to handle users data.